yegor256/blog/_posts/2014/jun/2014-06-29-custom-lexer-in-jekyll.md

   - jekyll pygments
   - jekyll lexer pygments
   - custom lexer pygments jekyll
+  - jekyll pygments custom
+  - how to use custom pygments in jekyll
 ---

 I needed to create a custom syntax highlighting